Liraglutide: Brand names

-Liraglutide is marketed under the brand name Victoza in the U.S., U.K. UAE, Kuwait, India, Iran, Canada, Europe, Japan and Philippines.
+Liraglutide is marketed under the brand name Victoza in the US, UK, UAE, Kuwait, India, Iran, Canada, Europe, Japan and the Philippines.
 It has been launched in Germany, Italy, Denmark, the Netherlands, Sweden, Japan, Canada, the United States, France, Indonesia, Malaysia and Singapore.
-Liraglutide is also known to be marketed as Saxenda in Norway, Australia, Indonesia, Iran, Israel, Canada, Brazil, Switzerland, The United Kingdom, Ireland, Poland and the U.S.
+Liraglutide is also known to be marketed as Saxenda in Australia, Brazil, Canada, Germany, Indonesia, Iran, Ireland, Israel, Norway, Czech Republic, Poland, Portugal, South Korea, Switzerland, The United Kingdom and the US, and also as Enligria and Quinliro in Russia.